 - Check buildings for damage (e.g., downed power lines or trees, accumulated snow or ice).

-Winter storms may range from a moderate snow in a short amount of time to a blizzard lasting for days.
+Severe winter weather may range from a moderate snow in a short amount of time to a blizzard lasting for days.
 Some storms are regional and may affect several provinces, while others are more localized, depending upon geography and terrain.
 Common characteristics of winter storms are dangerously low temperatures, strong winds, ice, sleet, and freezing rain.

 Know the Terms